Thermostable DNA polymerase: Hot-start thermostable DNA polymerases

-Other DNA polymerases
+Other use cases

+Isothermal amplification

 Some DNA polymerases used in isothermal DNA amplification, e.g. in loop-mediated isothermal amplification, multidisplacement amplification, recombinase polymerase amplification or isothermal assembly, for the amplification of entire genomes (e.g. the φ29 DNA polymerase from the bacteriophage phi29, B35DNAP from the phage Bam35) are not thermostable, while others like the Bst Klenow fragment are thermostable.
 The T4, T6 and T7 DNA polymerases are also not thermostable.

 RNA-dependent DNA polymerases

 The standard reverse transcriptases (RNA-dependent DNA polymerases) of retroviral origin used for RT-PCR, like the AMV- and the MoMuLV-Reverse-Transcriptase, are not thermostable at 95 °C. At the lower temperatures of a reverse transcription unspecific hybridisation of primers to wrong sequences can occur, as well as unwanted secondary structures in the DNA template, which can lead to unwanted PCR products and less desired PCR products.
-The AMV reverse transcriptase may be used up to 70 °C. Also, some thermostable DNA-dependent DNA polymerases can be used as RNA-dependent DNA polymerases by exchanging Mg^{2+} as cofactors with Mn^{2+}, so that they may be used for an RT-PCR.
+The AMV reverse transcriptase may be used up to 70 °C. The MMLV enzyme has an error rate of 1.1×10^{−4}.

+Some thermostable DNA-dependent DNA polymerases can be used as RNA-dependent DNA polymerases by exchanging Mg^{2+} as cofactors with Mn^{2+}, so that they may be used for an RT-PCR.
 But since the synthesis rate of Taq with Mn^{2+} is relatively low, Tth was increasingly used for this approach.
 The use of Mn^{2+} also increases the error rate and the necessary amount of template, so that this method is rarely used.

-These problems can be avoided with the thermostable 3173-Polymerase from a thermophilic bacteriophage, which can withstand the high temperatures of a PCR and prefers RNA as a template.
+In 2012, researchers identified a bacteriophage homolog of Pol I (A-family DNA polymerase) in a metagenome collected from the Octopus hot spring (93 °C) in Yellowstone National Park.
+This thermaostable enzyme, "PyroPhage 3173 PolA", is capable of single-enzyme RT-PCR.
+It has a half-life of 11 minutes at 94 °C. The wildtype has strong 3'-5' endonuclease activity, fidelity of 1.25×10^{−5}, and produces blunt ends.
+The mutant with endonuclease disabled has a fidelity of 1.1×10^{−4} and produces a 1-nt overhang.

+In 2016, scientists used directed evolution to modify the proofreading KOD DNA-directed DNA polymerase into what they call a reverse transcribing xenotranscriptase (RTX).
+This new enzyme is able to copy from and proofread with RNA and DNA templates.
+It has a fidelity of 3.7×10^{−5}.
+It was commercialized some time before April 2018.